deibyrios/bacteria-classification/Q&A.md

 ### Deep Learning models need hundred thousands images or more to be successful.
 Are there only 200 images available for training?
 Ans:

 ### Folders in the Dataset are stamped with different times.
-Do images in the same types of folders (i.e. Serial) but with different timestamps, correspond to images of the the same bacterial colonies but taken at different times?
+Do images in the same type of folders (i.e. Serial) but with different timestamps, correspond to images of the the same bacterial colonies but taken at different times?
 Ans: